Anniebhalla16/Android-Development/README.md

 # Android-Development
-Created some of applications in Android Studio using Java It incudes basic applications
+Created some of applications in Android Studio using Java.

+It incudes basic applications